Benny Mayengani: Music career

-Benny Mayengani is known for his collaboration with Mr Jambatani, Prince Ranghani, Joe Shirimani na Vana va Ndoda under Limpopo Poison.
+Benny Mayengani is known for his collaboration with Mr Jambatani, Prince Rhangani, Hlungwane soldier one Joe Shirimani na Vana va Ndoda under Limpopo Poison.
 He released his debut studio album Tiba Ben in 2011 which gained him prominent notability in the Xitsonga music industry.
 On 28 September 2013 during Xitsonga Music Awards, Benny Mayengani scored three nominations in these categories; Best Xitsonga Male Artist, Best Xitsonga Popular Song of the year and Best Xitsonga Album of the year.

 His 10th studio album Ni Happy which was released in 2019 was nominated at the Limpopo Music Awards for Best Male Artist.

-Benny Mayengani recently released an album "Malambani" on the 27th of November 2020 which topped the iTunes Charts for four days in a row, in fact one can say that malambani did good on online platforms.
+Benny Mayengani released "Malambani" on the 27 November 2020 which topped the iTunes Charts for nine days in a row.